NTT123/pax/docs/index.rst

-Pax is licensed under the MIT License.
+PAX is licensed under the MIT License.

 Indices
 =======